 If the tank has been run dry, the diesel fuel system must be bled.
 Switch on the ignition three times for 15 seconds at a time.
-Then start the engine for a maximum of 40 seconds (For technical reasons only 30 seconds are possible on engines A 17 DTR/Z 17 DTR).
+Then crank the engine for a maximum of 40 seconds (For technical reasons only 30 seconds are possible on engines A 17 DTS).
 Repeat this process after no less than 5 seconds.
 If the engine fails to start, seek the assistance of a workshop.